-Whether you're saving a deposit for a home or building up an emergency fund, a term deposit with a fixed interest rate could be one of the more reliable ways of ensuring that your savings balance continues to grow over time.
+Whether you're saving a deposit for a home or building up an emergency fund, a term deposit with a fixed interest rate could be one of the more reliable ways to ensure that your savings continue to grow over time.

 The good news for savers is that after a period of decline term deposit rates are starting to edge higher.
-According to the latest figures from the Mozo database a number of banks have recently lifted their interest rates, with some banks now offering rates closer to the 4.00% mark for longer terms.
+According to the latest figures from the Mozo database, many banks have lifted their interest rates in the last month.

 Every year Mozo’s team of in-house financial experts compare a range of banking products as part of the Mozo Experts Choice Bank Account and Savings Awards^ - including term deposits.
-In fact, in 2022 our judges analysed 74 different term deposit accounts in order to name winners in the best term deposit category, some of which we’ve wrapped up below.
-The Mozo editorial team also rounded up information about some great 36 month term deposits which caught our attention.
+In fact, in 2023 our judges analysed 83 different term deposit accounts to find the ‘best’, some of which we’ve wrapped up below.
+The Mozo editorial team has also rounded up information about some other excellent term deposit deals that caught our attention this month.

 Expert Picks: Award-winning best Term Deposits